Our Global Support

 Our Strategy & Plans

 Our global support is aimed to identify and fund high-impact solutions that help those children to get a rewarding education, realize their potential, and build a sustainable future.
 We provide educational access, empowerment, and ongoing support to vulnerable and undersevred youth throughout the world.

-- Asistencia de Educacion (AsistED) was founded by Frank, a world-renown marine biologist and oceanographer, and Darlene Hester, a retired school teacher, who moved to Ligui, Baja Mexico, just south of Loreto in the 1990s.
+Asistencia de Educacion (AsistED) was founded by Frank Hester, a world-renown marine biologist and oceanographer, and Darlene Smith, a retired school teacher, who moved to Ligui, Baja Mexico, just south of Loreto in the 1990s.
 Frank and Darlene soon learned that there was a great need for education.
 Since many of the families lived in the surrounding mountainous areas, it was virtually impossible for their children, especially high-school aged teenagers, to get to school in the nearby resort town of Loreto.

 Africa School Assistance Project (ASAP) – Idetemya, Tanzania